cucumber/gherkin/dart/README.md

 - `--predictable-ids` — use incrementing ids instead of UUIDs
 - `--default-dialect <lang>` — dialect to use when a feature has no `# language:` header (defaults to `en`)

-A second binary emits the tokenized representation used by the acceptance tests (mirrors `gherkin-generate-tokens` in the other implementations):
+`bin/gherkin_generate_tokens.dart` emits the tokenized representation used by the acceptance tests (mirrors `gherkin-generate-tokens` in the other implementations):

 ```console
 dart run bin/gherkin_generate_tokens.dart <paths...>
 ```

-This binary is available as `gherkin-generate-tokens` once the package is activated.

 ## Tests